Wotcnt/Polyrifringence-Engine/README.md

 ---

 - Contributions that remove, obscure, or intentionally subvert the symbolic or ethical structure of the system may be **publicly rejected or critiqued**.
-- Outcomes are shaped by **willful observation and intent**.
+- Outcomes are shaped by **wilful observation and intent**.
 Engagement is reflective: how one interacts with the system influences how the system reflects back.
 - Acceptance is not guaranteed; review is part of the research process, not a gatekeeping mechanism.

 For questions, discussion, or submission guidance, contact 👤 **@MMMDcreator** on [X.com](https://x.com/MMMDcreator), or engage through the channels outlined above.